brianreinhold/Nordic-MPM-Health-Devices/README.md

 The get number of stored records command is two bytes containing the number of stored records in little endian format.

 # **IEEE Mder FLOATs**

+This section describes Mder FLOATs; what they are and why they are used.

 Floating point numbers in this specification are represented as an IEEE 32-bit FLOAT or IEEE 16-bit SFLOAT.
 The reason this format is used is that it preserves precision (precision is different than accuracy).
 Though the decimals 2, 2.0, 2.00, and 2.000 are all numerically equal, the 2.000 representation indicates that the value obtained is precise to three decimal places.
 The SFLOAT or FLOAT representation assures that the recipient gets the measurement with the precision to which it was measured.
 This format is used in some BT SIG health device profiles.